Ruby Loftus Screwing a Breech-ring: Legacy

-Loftus married Lance Corporal John Green in September 1943, and took her husband's surname.
-After the war, she was offered an opportunity to take an engineering course, but decided against it and emigrated to Canada with her husband, eventually settling in Winfield, British Columbia, Canada.
+Loftus married her fiancé, Lance Corporal John Green, in September 1943 and took her husband's surname.
+After the war, she was offered an opportunity to take an engineering course, but decided against it and emigrated to Canada with her husband, eventually settling in Winfield, British Columbia.
 In British Columbia, she worked as an apple packer, in a post office and as a correspondent for a local newspaper.
 She travelled to London to see her portrait in the Imperial War Museum in May 1962, where she was accompanied by Knight.
 She was later diagnosed with multiple sclerosis.
 Loftus's husband died in 2003, and she died in June 2004 at the age of 83.

 In 2015 Loftus Garden Village, a housing development named after her, was built on the site of ROF Newport.

-Looking back at the works Knight painted for the WAAC, Clark wrote to her "The pictures you have done for us have been an immense success from every point of view".
+Looking back at the works Knight painted for the WAAC, Kenneth Clark wrote to her, "The pictures you have done for us have been an immense success from every point of view".
 The success of the painting led to further industrial commissions for Knight throughout the 1940s.
 In 1945 she painted Switch Works at Ellison Switchgear in Birmingham.
-This was followed by paintings of operations at the Dow Mac concrete railway-sleeper works and at the Skefko ball bearing factory.
+This was followed by paintings of operations at the Dow Mac concrete railway-sleeper works and at the Skefko ball-bearing factory.
 In 1946 she visited Germany under the auspices of the Nuremberg war crimes trials where she painted The Nuremberg Trial.